Joecstarr/joe-starr.com/content/slides/landing/archive.md

 # Order that this section appears on the page.
 weight: 80

-title: 'Recent Talks'
+title: 'Talks Archive'
 subtitle:

 content:
   # Page type to display.
 E.g. post, event, publication...
   page_type: slides
   # Choose how many pages you would like to display (0 = all pages)
-  count: 5
+  count: 0
   # Filter on criteria
   filters:
     author: ''